 Logistically there are several ways a blog helps your customers find you through an internet search.

 Ok, so we know how great a blog will be for your website, but it’s important to point out not all blog posts are equal.
-High-quality, relevant content is the key to attracting customers to return to your website as well as remember your name when they need the service or product you provide.
+High-quality, relevant content is the key to attracting customers to return to your website as well as remembering your name when they need the service or product you provide.

 Blog posts should always be industry relevant and have original content.
 More than that they should inform or educate your reader.
-For example, if you are a home builder your blog post subjects could include different styles of homes, things to ask your contractor before beginning the building process and how to decide if the time is right to build a house.
+For example, if you are a home builder your blog post subjects could include different styles of homes, things to ask your contractor before beginning the building process, and how to decide if the time is right to build a house.
 These three subjects are very different, but all revolve around the industry of home building.

 The best blog posts tell your potential customers about your company, yourself, or your industry.
 They are interesting and helpful.
-They are well-written, grammatically correct, and free of spelling errors and optimized for SEO.
+They are well-written, grammatically correct, free of spelling errors, and optimized for SEO.
 An optimized post will automatically rank higher in search results.
 It’s important to implement best practices to give your website the best chance to rank high.

 Even with the benefits we’ve laid out, you may wonder if blogging is worth the time and effort it will take away from more pressing business concerns.
-I suggest instead of asking whether it’s worth it to blog at all, you shift the question to ask how many times a year can I write a blog post?
+I suggest instead of asking whether it’s worth it to blog at all, you shift the question to ask how many times a year can I write a blog post.

 The benefits gained from blogging far outweigh the time it takes to prioritize having a blog on your website even if you only blog a few times a year.
 Of course, a few new blog posts a week have a better chance to drive customers to your site than a few blog posts a year, but the benefits remain the same.